MicrosoftDocs/sql-docs/docs/sql-server/sql-server-privacy.md

 - Table names and Column names
 - Statistics Names

-### Permitted Usage Scenarios
+### Permitted usage scenarios

 |Scenario  |Access Restrictions  |Retention Requirements|
 |---------|---------|---------|
 |May be used by Microsoft to improve features and or fix bugs in current features. |Limited to Microsoft internal use with no third-party access. |Min 90 days - Max 3 years|

-## Telemetry Controls
+## Telemetry controls

-Instructions on how Telemetry can be turned on/off in product can be referenced here - https://support.microsoft.com/en-us/help/3153756/how-to-configure-sql-server-2016-to-send-feedback-to-microsoft.
+Instructions on how telemetry can be turned on/off in product can be referenced here - https://support.microsoft.com/en-us/help/3153756/how-to-configure-sql-server-2016-to-send-feedback-to-microsoft.

 [!INCLUDE[get-help-options](../includes/paragraph-content/get-help-options.md)]